lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 *(MLG: cite which tutorial notebook is best for follow-up on Butler-accesible catalogs, e.g., Intro to Butler.)*

+*(MLG: the phrasings below say "typically based on"; get confirmation of how they were made.)*

 .. list-table:: Butler-accessible tables available for DP0.1.
    :widths: 120 120 350
    :header-rows: 1